 After the rent escalation and PILOT abatement is gone:

 (based on annual rent of about $2 Million)

 Once the rent resets in 2024, it remains at that level.
 It resets again in 2044 and 2049 by the greater of

-This all gets very complex, but the bottom line is after the 2024 reset, you can count on relatively stable rent payments for many years.
+The bottom line is after the 2024 reset; you can count on relatively stable rent payments for many years.

 Remember that maintenance will also increase due to higher taxes, payroll, energy, and insurance.
-We cannot factor that now, and the rent is only one component of the monthly maintenance.
-I assume you may have additional questions, and we are happy to discuss this and more.
+We cannot factor that in now, and the rent is only one component of the monthly maintenance.